truenas/documentation/content/TruenasApps/UsingCustomApp.md

 ## Managing Custom Apps

-Installed custom applications appear on the **Installed** applications screen.
+Installed custom applications show on the **Installed** applications screen.
 Many of the management options available for catalog applications are also available for custom apps.

 TrueNAS monitors upstream images and alerts when an updated version is available.